Emerson College Collections

 A historical timeline of Emerson College

-Access to the Archives photograph collection is provided through the Photofile Index located in the Archives (120 Boylston Street, Second Floor).
 The Photograph Collection includes more than 5,000 prints and almost 50,000 negatives that provide visual documentation of College events and the activities of students, faculty, alumni, and administrative staff from 1880 to the 2000s, with the majority of images dating from 1960 to the 1990s.
+Contact the Archives prior to making an appointment to discuss your request.

-The Videotape Collection includes more than 500 VHS and U-matic recordings of College events such as Commencement, Southwick Recitals, and Performing Arts productions.
+The Collections include more than 1,500 audio and video recordings of College events such as Commencement, Southwick Recitals, and Performing Arts productions.
 The collection also includes oral history interviews with former faculty and students, EVVY Awards, and selected E.I.V. programming.
 Some of the collection is cataloged in our online catalog.
-Videotapes from the Archives collection may be viewed at the Archives (120 Boylston Street, Second Floor) during normal business hours (M–F, 9:00 am–4:00 pm).
+Most items may be viewed at the Archives (120 Boylston Street, Second Floor) during normal business hours (M–F, 9:00 am–5:00 pm).

 Graduate Thesis Production Projects

-Graduate Thesis Production Projects are thesis alternates produced on videotape or audiotape in partial fulfillment of the master's degree requirements at Emerson College.
+Graduate Thesis Production Projects are produced in various non-print media formats in partial fulfillment of the master's degree requirements at Emerson College.
 The Archives has collected and provided access to the nonprint component of these projects since 1985.
 These tapes do not circulate and are not available for duplication.
-They may be viewed in the Archives by appointment.
+They may be viewed in the Archives by appointment only.
 The print component, normally a production book, is shelved with the Thesis Collection in the Library.